devmanager1981/ReliefX/Readme.md

 ReliefX is a multi-agent system designed to accelerate disaster relief logistics by integrating geospatial data analysis with generative AI reasoning.
 The system automatically processes pre- and post-event satellite imagery to identify damage and then generates an optimal resource deployment plan based on those findings.

+This has been developed to showcase  the capabilities of Google cloud run as part of #cloudrunhackathon

 1. Architecture and Workflow

 The ReliefX system operates as an asynchronous pipeline orchestrated by Google Cloud services.